Subhomogeneous Deep Equilibrium Models

 \section{Experiments}

-We illustrate the performance of DEQ networks as in \Cref{eq:SubDEQ} on benchmark image datasets, as compared to alternative standard implicit neural networks, precisely Monotone operator-based DEQ (MonDEQ) \cite{winston2020monotone} and neural ordinary differential equations (nODE) \cite{Chen2019NeuralODE}.
+All the models are implemented in PyTorch and the code is available at \href{https://github.com/COMPiLELab/SubDEQ}{https://github.com/COMPiLELab/SubDEQ}.
+We illustrate the performance of DEQ networks as in equations \eqref{eq:SubDEQ} and \eqref{eq:SubDEQ_normalized} on benchmark image datasets, as compared to alternative implicit neural networks, precisely Monotone operator-based DEQ (MonDEQ) \cite{winston2020monotone} and neural ordinary differential equations (nODE) \cite{Chen2019NeuralODE}, as well as standard explicit baseline architectures.
 As discussed in \Cref{sec:subhomdeq}, we will use only one $\sigma_i$ different from the identity function.
-To this end, with we first consider the case $\sigma_1=\mathrm{Id}$, that is
+To this end, we first consider the case $\sigma_1=\mathrm{Id}$, that is